The BACLS Monograph Prize, The BACLS Edited Collection Prize and The BACLS Postgraduate Essay Prize

 The British Association for Contemporary Literary Studies brings together scholars and practitioners from across the UK and beyond in order to explore the current moment and its contexts.
 We are committed to literary studies in the broadest sense, including written, visual, performative and audible texts, in English and in other languages.

 With the Mission Statement in mind, ‘contemporary’ is not to be treated simply as a period term (like Modernism or Victorianism); rather, the Association’s definition is characterised by a ‘rolling sense’ of the contemporary, and it is this that makes the field different.
 A corollary of this is that, while arguments can be had over ‘when the contemporary began’, a specific date cannot and should not be set.
-For a lengthier discussion of the term ‘contemporary’, please see: https://www.bacls.org/mission-statement/
+For a lengthier discussion of the term ‘contemporary’, please see our mission statement.

 BACLS Executive Committee members will judge the entries and award prizes to the submissions they consider to be the best in each category.
-Authors/Editors of winning entries will receive £150.
-Entrants are required to be members of BACLS in 2017.
-Deadline for submissions is 31 January 2018.
+The winners of the Monograph Prize and the Edited Collection will receive £50 each.
+The winner of the Postgraduate Essay Prize will receive £150.
+Deadline for submissions is 28th February 2019.
+Please note that entrants to the 2018 prizes are required to be members of BACLS.
+Entrants who are currently non-members will be eligible if they join BACLS before 28th February 2019.

-Entrants are welcome to send their work at any point before 31 January, 2018.
+Entrants are welcome to send their work at any point before the deadline of 28th February 2019.
 Electronic copies are preferred, and need to be sent directly to prize coordinators (see below).
 Entrants who would like to send hard copies of monographs or edited collections are welcome to do so; however, hard copies will not be returned.

 Individual Prize Information